Follow the beat for a healthier life. Read our blog posts:

+Chronic thromboembolic pulmonary hypertension (CTEPH) is a condition caused by blood clots in the lungs.
 Blood clots can cause serious health threats by blocking the flow of blood in the arteries, no matter where they develop or travel in the body.
-These include heart attacks when clots accumulate in the heart, or stroke when they travel to the brain.
+These include:

-While pulmonary emboli are quite common with 600,000 diagnosed each year, CTEPH is rare, affecting only two to four percent of those individuals.
+While pulmonary emboli are quite common with 600,000 diagnosed each year, CTEPH is rare, affecting only 2-4 percent of those people.
 About 5,000 Americans are diagnosed with this condition each year.

 Chronic thromboembolic pulmonary hypertension (CTEPH) symptoms are often similar to those of other cardiopulmonary conditions like pneumonia, heart failure or chronic obstructive pulmonary disease (COPD), so it often goes undiagnosed or is detected late in the advancement of the disease.

 The symptoms of CTEPH include:

 CTEPH is typically caused by blood clots that develop in the lower extremities, which can be caused by long periods of inactivity, obesity, smoking or orthopaedic surgeries like joint replacement.
 In some cases, a period of only several hours of inactivity — such as a long flight — can cause a pulmonary embolism and trigger CTEPH.

 CTEPH is more common in women and in those with a family history of blood clots.